 System storage in Linux has to do with disk usage and we can get the mount points and the usage statics with the command :

 This command shows a list of all the mount points on the system and also the available and used up spaces.
-To make this human-readable we need to add the options of -h
+Thus, to make this human-readable we need to add the options of -h

 If we noticed the sizes are easier to read with the first one /dev/mapper/centos-report as 17G.
 1.6G used and 16G available.
-If we compare this to what we have in fig.10 fig 11 is more relatable
+So, if we compare this to what we have in fig.10 fig 11 is more relatable

 if we are to send a report to the file techDirectArchive_df we will use the command